 Description: This module provides an introduction to concepts in networked computing: client-server architectures, addressing, protocols and networking technologies.
 It will provide an introduction to protocols with emphasis on the Internet Protocols including TCP, IP, HTTP and SMTP and the use of Java for programming networked applications.
 Data and meta data formats including HTML, XML, MIME etc. will be discussed.
 Authoring of Web pages including the use of Java Applets will be explored.

-Teaching: Four lectures, one tutorial and one two-and-a-half hour laboratory.

-Assessment: Continuous Assessment = 40%, 2 Hour Examination = 60%

-Re-Assessment: Continuous Assessment = 40%, 3 Hour Examination = 60%
+Class Hour: 10.00 am Teaching: Four lectures, one tutorial and one two-and-a-half hour laboratory.
+Assessment: Continuous Assessment = 40%, 2 Hour Examination = 60% Re-Assessment: Continuous Assessment = 40%, 2 Hour Examination = 60%